ibm-cloud-docs/power-iaas/getting-started-PER.md

 PER is not supported on existing {{site.data.keyword.powerSys_notm}} workspaces.
 To use PER, create a new workspace with `DAL10` as datacenter.

 The automated migration of your existing network is not supported.
-But if your existing workspaces is in `DAL10` and uses Transit Gateway based Cloud Connection, you are able to easily connect into new PER network instances.
+But if your existing workspaces are in `DAL10` and uses Transit Gateway based Cloud Connection, you are able to easily connect into new PER network instances.

-Your existing {{site.data.keyword.powerSys_notm}} workspaces continue to support Cloud Connection and VPNaaS.
+Your existing {{site.data.keyword.powerSys_notm}} workspace continues to support Cloud Connection and VPNaaS.

 The existing non-PER workspace continues to utilize existing routers.
 You will be able to utilize the high-performance routers when you migrate to or create a PER-enabled workspace.